fsi-open/form-extensions-bundle/README.md

-# FSi Symfony Form Extensions Bundle
+# FSi Form Extensions Bundle

-FSiFormExtensionsBundle provides useful Symfony form types and extensions.
+This bundle offers a couple of types and extensions for the Symfony's form component.
+For more information, see below.

 Build Status:
 [![Build Status](https://travis-ci.org/fsi-open/form-extensions-bundle.png?branch=master)](https://travis-ci.org/fsi-open/form-extensions-bundle) - Master